New Orleans Medical Malpractice Attorney

-Medical errors are frighteningly common occurrences in our hospitals, doctors offices and long-term care and other medical facilities.
-A recent Johns Hopkins University study estimates that medical error is the third leading cause of death in America resulting in the deaths of 250,000 people in the U.S. every year.
+A recent Johns Hopkins University study estimates that medical error is the third leading cause of death in America after heart disease and cancer, resulting in the deaths of 250,000 people in the U.S. every year.

 What Is Medical Malpractice?